Ryder-One/hmap/README.md

 Below are issues I don't want to fix or I can't fix :

-  * The fog of war is not as good as the original (neither is the blood, the night mode, and other assets I made)
+  * The fog of war is not as good as the original (neither is the blood, the night mode, and other assets I made) I'm limited by my artistic talent
-  * Blurry text : due to the font itself. ( https://stackoverflow.com/questions/55894889/strange-blurry-text-in-html-canvas-and-svg )
+  * Blurry text : due to the font itself, cannot fix ( https://stackoverflow.com/questions/55894889/strange-blurry-text-in-html-canvas-and-svg )
-  * Popups are displayed behind the broken glass
+  * Popups are displayed behind the broken glass : too much refactoring if I want to bring them over the glass
-  * Some glitches in the shadows appear when moving with the map (white or black glitches)
+  * Some glitches in the shadows appear when moving with the map (white or black glitches) : I have no idea why

 If you want to fix this issues, feel free to PR